Contract Law Attorneys Serving Opelika & Auburn, AL

-We here, at The Alsobrook Jackson Law Firm focuas on “client first” representation in all matters.
+At Alsobrook Law Group, we focus on “client first” representation in all matters.
 When it comes to contractual matters, our team of attorneys has the knowledge and experience to get you through any problems you may have with your business or organization.
-Attorney Raymond Jackson has extensive experience with contractual matters from minor contract adjustments between parties to extremely complicated and contentious contract disputes.

 When you are considering contract litigation, you need an attorney that is experienced and knowledgeable about the laws at both the state and federal levels.
-You need Alsobrook Jackson, Attorneys at Law.
+You need Alsobrook Law Group.

 Contracts occur more often in daily life than many people realize.
 A contract is a legally binding agreement between two parties.
 One party makes an offer to perform a duty or service, in exchange for “consideration,” or payment, and the other party accepts this consideration, formalizing the agreement.
 An offer can be verbal, in writing or even implied, with each of these having specific legal meanings.
 In more complex situations, individuals may need legal guidance to review employment contracts, releases, contracts to buy or sell real estate, and covenants not to compete, to name a few.
 We are well equipped to review and/or draft all contracts for our clients, as well as advise them on any and all contract disputes, breach of contract matters and contract negotiations.